maxwelljmckee/VerityNews/README.md

 ## Key Features
 With Verity, users can:
-- Filter publication sources by category, or match source names to a searchbar input.
+- Filter publication sources by category
-- Navigate directly from sources to associated articles.
+- Navigate directly from sources to associated articles
-- Filter articles by source or match articles to a keyword input.
+- Filter articles by source or match articles to a keyword input
-- Create their own custom `Channels` by grouping together publication sources.
+- Create their own custom `Channels` by grouping together publication sources

 ## Getting Started
 - The easiest way to get started with the Verity News App is to navigate to https://verity-news.herokuapp.com and login as a demo user.
 (This may take a few tries as the heroku app wakes up.
 Thanks for your patience)